Kenny Everett: Personal life

-Everett married the singer and psychic Audrey "Lady Lee" Middleton at Kensington Register Office on 2 June 1969.
+Everett married the businesswoman and self-proclaimed spiritual healer Audrey "Lady Lee" Middleton at Kensington Register Office on 2 June 1969.
 By September 1979, they had separated, and he stopped publicly denying his homosexuality in the late 1980s.
 His co-host David Cash, in the documentary Unforgettable Kenny Everett, states that "Once I got to know him socially off the ship, it was very obvious that his sexual tendencies were homosexual and he looked at it as bad and so he fought it all the way."
 One of his first boyfriends, a waiter called Dave Nealon, was a match found for Everett by his former wife.
-In 1985 after coming out, he introduced his "two husbands"—Nikolai Grishanovich and Pepe Flores—to the media; Everett contracted HIV from Grishanovich, who died of AIDS in 1991.
+In 1985 after coming out, he introduced his "two husbands", Nikolai Grishanovich and Pepe Flores, to the media.

 Politics

 During the 1983 general election campaign, the Young Conservatives invited Everett to their conference in an attempt to attract the youth vote.
 Egged on by film director Michael Winner, Everett bounded onto the stage, wearing the enormously oversized foam rubber hands familiar from his mock-evangelical character Brother Lee Love.
 He shouted slogans such as "Let's bomb Russia!" and "Let's kick Michael Foot's stick away!" to loud applause.
-(Foot was the aging leader of the Labour Party at the time, who used a walking stick).
+Foot was the aging leader of the Labour Party at the time, who used a walking stick.
 Everett later said he regretted the appearance and said that he had taken the foam hands to the rally because the Tories "asked me first".

 In an interview on Ireland's The Late Late Show with Gay Byrne and Sinéad O'Connor in February 1989, Everett was challenged by O'Connor about his support for the Conservative Party in the light of his homosexuality and the party's Section 28 addition to the Local Government Act.
-Everett clarified that he was not a "full Tory", but that he had been appalled by the actions of Arthur Scargill, whom he saw as "inciting violence" and "rabble rousing" and who he thought looked like "Hitler reborn".
+Everett clarified that he was not a "full Tory", but that he had been appalled by the actions of trade unionist Arthur Scargill, whom he saw as "inciting violence" and "rabble rousing" and who he thought looked like "Hitler reborn".
 He had consequently supported the actions of Margaret Thatcher in opposing Scargill.
 He said he would stand up for gay rights if he were asked providing "it was a jolly occasion", but he also felt that being in a minority and in the public eye, he could do more for gay rights by showing that he was funny and human rather than by marching in the streets.